 UNIT:1/LAGS: Click 1 to configure the physical ports.
-Click LAGS to configure
+Click LAGS to configure the link aggregation groups.
+Select: Select the desired entry for configuration.
 Port: It is multi-optional.
 Displays the port number.
 Profile ID: The existing Profile ID bound to the selected port.
 Max Group: The maximum multicast group a port can join.
 Overflow Action: The policy should be taken when the number of multicast group a port has joined reach the maximum.

-• Drop: Drop the successive report packet, and this port can

-not join any other multicast group.
+Drop: Drop the successive report packet, and this port can not join any other multicast group.
 Replace: When the number of the dynamic multicast groups that a port joins has exceeded the max-group, the newly joined multicast group will replace an existing multicast group with the lowest multicast group address.

-Clear Binding: Click the ClearBinding button to clear all profiles bound to the
+LAG: Displays the LAG number which the port belongs to.
+Clear Binding: Click the ClearBinding button to clear all profiles bound to the port.

 Step Operation Description 1 Create Profile Required.
 Configure the Profile ID and mode on Multicast→IGMP Snooping→Profile Config page.
 2 Configure IP-Range Required.
-Click Edit of the specified entry in the IGMP Profile Info table on Multicast → IGMP Snooping → Profile Config page to configure the mode or IP-range of the Profile.
+Click Edit of the specified entry in the IGMP Profile Info table on Multicast→IGMP Snooping→Profile Config page to configure the mode or IP-range of the Profile.
 3 Configure Profile Binding for ports Optional.
 Configure Profile Binding for ports on Multicast→IGPM Snooping→Porfile Binding page.